v0rtessence/lambda07/README.md

-heehoo!! little fruitcake on github!! he/it+
+im the coolest on blue team
+he/him